What Does a Sound Board Do?

 Auxiliary Channels: Commonly referred to as “aux channels,” these enable you to send a duplicate feed of a channel/input signal to additional devices.
 The aux channels output the duplicate feeds via a jack on the top or back of the sound board.
 The most common use of these is during performances; a band member may want to hear the audio back with certain elements adjusted to their preference through their own dedicated monitor wedge or IEM (in-ear monitors).

 Faders: These are the sliders on a sound board that enable an engineer to adjust the volume/presence of each channel within the final output or mix.
 All channels should start at 0dB (referred to as unity) and be adjusted accordingly from there.
 This is why an experienced audio engineer running the board is key, as their ears are trained to recognize precisely what is needed to create a quality listening experience.

-Hopefully this article has provided some insight into the function of a sound board and its importance in live audio.
-The next time you attend an event with a speakers setup—from your cousin’s wedding to your favorite club—you’ll know that the whole production is (hopefully) being run through a sound board.
+Hopefully, this article has provided some insight into the function of a sound board and its importance in live audio.
+The next time you attend an event with a speaker setup—from your cousin’s wedding to your favorite club—you’ll know that the whole production is being run through a sound board.

 For a more in-depth look at how to set up a sound board correctly, check out our article How to Correctly Set Up a Soundboard

 Let Channel Audio Help You Create a Successful Event